Launching ESB Server

 Using Script Files

-To start the FES server with the default profile (profile1), go to the location <fiorano_installation_dir>\esb\server\bin folder and execute the following script:
+To start the FES server with the default profile (profile1), browse to the location <fiorano_installation_dir>\esb\server\bin folder and execute the following script:

-To start the FES server with a specific profile other than the default profile, go to the location <fiorano_installation_dir>\esb\server\bin and execute the following script with the profile option as shown below:
+To start the FES server with a specific profile other than the default profile, browse to the location <fiorano_installation_dir>\esb\server\bin and execute the following script with the profile option as shown below: